Territorial evolution of the Ottoman Empire: 1774

 The Treaty of Küçük Kaynarca (also spelled Kuchuk Kainarji) was signed on July 21, 1774, in Küçük Kaynarca, Dobruja (today Kaynardzha, Silistra Province, Bulgaria) between the Russian Empire (represented by Field-Marshal Rumyantsev) and the Ottoman Empire after the Ottoman Empire was defeated in the Russo-Turkish War of 1768–1774.

 The treaty was by far the most humiliating blow to the once-mighty Ottoman realm.
 The Ottomans ceded the part of the Yedisan region between the Dnieper and Southern Bug rivers to Russia.
 This territory included the port of Kherson and gave the Russian Empire its first direct access to the Black Sea.
 The treaty also gave Russia the Crimean ports of Kerch and Enikale and the Kabarda region in the Caucasus.

 The Ottomans also lost the Crimean Khanate, to which they were forced to grant independence.
 The Khanate, while nominally independent, was dependent on Russia and was formally annexed into the Russian Empire in 1783.
 The treaty also granted Russia several non-geographic items.
 It eliminated restrictions over Russian access to the Azov Sea (the 1739 Treaty of Belgrade had given Russia territory adjacent to the Azov Sea but had prohibited it from fortifying the area or using the sea for shipping.)

 1792

 The Treaty of Jassy, signed at Jassy (Iaşi) in Moldavia (presently in Romania), was a pact between the Russian and Ottoman Empires ending the Russo-Turkish War of 1787–92 and confirming Russia's increasing dominance in the Black Sea.
 The treaty was signed on January 9, 1792 by Grand Vizier Yusuf-Pasha and Prince Bezborodko (who had succeeded Prince Potemkin as the head of the Russian delegation when Potemkin died).
 The treaty recognized Russia's 1783 annexation of the Crimean Khanate and transferred Yedisan to Russia making the Dniester the Russo-Turkish frontier in Europe, and leaving the Asiatic frontier (Kuban River) to the East.

 1798

-Led by Napoleon Bonaparte in 1798 France invaded Egypt.
-While forced to leave in 1800, they had a great social impact on the country and its culture.
+Led by Napoleon Bonaparte in 1798 France invaded Egypt but forced to leave in defeat by 1800.